 Cancellation.
 The owner of the personal data has the right to request at any time and free of charge the cancellation of his data held by the data processor when he/she considers that they have not been properly used or that the purpose for which they were granted has been fulfilled.

 Opposition.
 The owner has the right to request the data controller to stop using his/her data and to remove them from his/her records, trying to avoid that his/her data are used without his/her consent or that the processing of the data has advertising or commercial prospecting purposes, among others.

-The law that regulates matters relating to personal data is the Federal Law on the Protection of Personal Data in Possession of Individuals, which aims to protect personal data in possession of individuals in order to regulate their legitimate treatment, controlled and informed, in order to ensure privacy and the right to self-determination information of individuals.
+The law that regulates matters relating to personal data is the Federal Law on the Protection of Personal Data in Possession of Individuals, which aims to protect personal data in possession of individuals to regulate their legitimate treatment, controlled and informed, to ensure privacy and the right to self-determination information of individuals.